 If it’s a PPC click ad, you have just paid for a click that had little chance of ever converting to a sale.

-If it’s an organic ad, you may have just lost rank due to Google’s algorithm determining that the content you’re offering is not relevant enough to your keywords.
+If it’s an organic ad, you may have just lost rank due to the user bouncing off your page leading to Google’s algorithm determining that the content you’re offering is not relevant enough to your keywords.

 The higher your conversion rate, the more convincing your landing page must be to those who are landing on it from your ads, which ultimately leads to more sales.